cxk280/docs/learn/hoon/hoon-tutorial/egg-timer.md

 `eny`  Entropy
 `now`  The current time of the event

 The `door` we've made has two arms `poke-noun` and `wake`.
 Gall is capable of dispatching `pokes`, or requests, to an app based on the mark of the data given along with that poke.
 These are sent to the arm with the name that matches the mark of the data.
-Here we use the generic `noun` mark
+Here we use the generic `noun` mark:

 ```
 ++  poke-noun